 Image GLOBAL INDIGENOUS: Native knowledge helps preserve the planet Jan.
 23, 2025 Indigenous people in The Philippines are helping with an effort to use a method of cultivation known as “rainforestation farming” to help restore forestlands degraded by commercial logging and rejuvenate ecosystems that can prevent flooding, Mongabay reported on Jan.
 17. ICT

 Image Parallel Report for the Review of the Republic of Congo by the UN Convention on the Elimination of All Forms of Discrimination Against Women Jan.
-15, 2025 Read
+15, 2025 This alternative report is submitted to the Committee on the Elimination of All Forms of Discrimination against Women (CEDAW) by the University of Arizona Indigenous Peoples Law and Policy (IPLP) Program.
+Read

 Image UArizona Indigenous Peoples Law and Policy Program Supports Batwa Human Rights in DRC Dec.
 18, 2024 The IPLP Program’s Indigenous Rights & Protected Areas Initiative aligns with global efforts to address human rights concerns stemming from conservation policies that exclude Indigenous communities.
 Read more